Sewing – Mixed Ability (classroom-based)

 Where can it lead?

-After this course you may wish to advance to a higher level course, then on to an accredited course such as Entry 3 Garment Making, eventually to a Level 1 Fashion/Textile course.
-Further progression may be a Level 2 and 3 course, and on to a degree course in Fashion/Textiles
+After this course you may wish to advance to a higher level course, then on to an accredited course such as Entry Level 3 Garment Making, eventually to a Level 1 Fashion/Textile course.
+Further progression may be towards Level 2 and 3 courses, and perhaps on to a degree course in Fashion/Textiles.

 We also offer a range of courses in the practical arts which can assist you in discovering something for yourself that can develop your own skills and interests.